melloware/react-security-hardening/README.md

 If anyone has any more security hardening tips I would be happy to update this article and keep it updated.
 All of the source code used in this article is available on GitHub here: [https://github.com/melloware/react-security-hardening](https://github.com/melloware/react-security-hardening)

-You can run `npm run start` and navigate to http://localhost:3000 to see this all in action!
+You can run `npm run build` then `serve -s build` and navigate to http://localhost:3000 to see this all in action!